omvriio/gemini_api/README.md

 vision_api.py isusing "gemini-pro-vision' to learn about the image you upload

 ## Getting a Gemini API Key
-To get a Gemini API key, follow these steps: https://aistudio.google.com/app/apikey
+To get a Gemini API key got to this link: https://aistudio.google.com/app/apikey
 ![Image Description](image.png)